ahtif/Monopoly-Game/Worksheet1/Group17-questions.md

 --------------------------------------------------------------------

-**Q1:** Which of the following is a part of the contract for the supply of a bespoke system?
+**Q1:** Which of the following is not a part of the contract for the supply of a bespoke system?

 1. A short agreement.
 2. Documentation of the design of the software.